-As there are no birthing facilities in Remote Cape York and Western Queensland pregnant women must come to Cairns around four to six weeks before the birth of their baby.
+With no birthing facilities in remote Cape York and Western Queensland pregnant women must come to Cairns around four to six weeks before the birth of their baby.
 These women must leave their homes and families just when family and community support is most needed.

-- Mookai Rosie Bi-Bayan currently has accommodation for twelve clients.
+- Mookai Rosie Bi-Bayan currently has accommodation for 12 clients.

 - All meals and transportation to and from medical appointments is provided

-- A staff member is on duty twenty-four hours a day and available for emergencies at all times
+- A staff member is on duty 24 hours a day and available for emergencies at all times

 - Mookai Rosie accepts clients referred by Community Clinics in conjunction with RFDS

-- A client’s stay may vary from one night to six weeks
+- A client’s stay may vary from 1 night to 6 weeks

-- Staff give assistance of Mothercraft, Health Education, Welfare issues and treatment of minor aliments is provided
+- Staff give assistance with Mothercraft, Health Education, Welfare issues and treatment of minor aliments is provided